dereke/web-testing/Readme.md

 # Getting started
 After cloning this repo, run `npm install`.

+The project contains an example of an integration test.
+While not ideal you need to start the server for this to pass.

+`npm start`

+and then

-Then run `npm test` to start the tests.
+`npm test`